jassol/AsyncAlgos2004Cohort/Wednesday.md

 ### Solution 1: Arrays of Values (Optimized)

-**Strategy:**
+**Strategy:** We iterate through the list and populate an array with the node values.
+Then we iterate through the array to determine if it is a palindrome.
+The simplest way to check the array for a palindrome is probably with some version of pointers as shown below.

 **Time Complexity:** O(n).
 We iterate through the list once to populate the array of node values.
-Then we iterate through it again (at least halfway) to check that each element has a palindromic partner.
+Then we iterate through the array to check that each element has a palindromic partner.
 Because these traversals of `n` nodes are in sequence, it is still `n` time overall.

 **Space Complexity:** O(n).
 We create an array to hold the values of each node in the linked list.